Architecture

 - Ente's server (museum)

-- The S3-compatible object storage (e.g. minio in the default starter)
+- The S3-compatible object storage (e.g. MinIO in the default starter)

 For the uploads to work, all three of them need to be able to reach each other.
 This is because the client uploads directly to the object storage.
-The interaction goes something like this:

-- Museum creates pre-signed URLs for the S3 bucket that was configured.
+- museum creates pre-signed URLs for the S3 bucket that was configured

-- Client directly uploads to the S3 buckets these URLs.
+- Client directly uploads to the S3 buckets these URLs

 The upshot of this is that both the client and museum should be able to reach your S3 bucket.